 Refundable AMT Credit: The Calculation

-Editor's Note: Beginning with the tax year 2007, certain taxpayers are able to claim old unused alternative minimum tax (AMT) credit even if this results in a refund exceeding the current year's tax.
-These rules were significantly revised, starting with tax year 2008.
-This tax-code provision for refundable AMT credits was not extended by the American Taxpayer Relief Act of 2012.
-Unless the rules are extended beyond 2012, any AMT credit created in 2009 or later will not be eligible for the refundable AMT credit.
+Editor's Note: The tax-code provision for refundable AMT credits was not extended by the American Taxpayer Relief Act of 2012.
+Therefore, the refundable AMT credit became unavailable after 2012.
+Unless the rules are extended, AMT credits created in 2009 or later are not eligible for the refundable AMT credit.

 Preliminary: Abatement Of Unpaid AMT